Being active in pregnancy

 Your breasts may be very painful during this first trimester, so you may wish to upgrade your sports bra, or consider cycling or swimming instead – this will very much up to how you feel.

-Second and third trimester running
+Second and third trimester running – can running harm pregnancy later in the pregnancy

 For many women energy levels return in the second trimester, and it should be possible to keep running while pregnant 2nd trimester if you feel well and up to it.
 Be careful about running over trail terrain – only because you don’t really want to fall over.